AgPipeline/Paper-data/README.md

 |- <other folders named after dates>
 ```

-Note that different data sets have differing requirements therefore the resulting folders may not exactly match what's shown above.
+Note that different data sets have differing requirements.
+Therefore, the resulting folders may not exactly match what's shown above.

 ## Generate all the data